Ring Signatures vs. zkSNARKs: A comparison

 An overview of ring signatures

 Ring signatures are one of the earliest cryptographic inventions and, to date, one of the most effective.
-As its name implies, a ring signature involves a group in which all members own keys.
+As its name implies, they involves a group in which all members own keys.
 These members form a ring, banding together to aid each other’s privacy.

-One of the earliest scenarios used to describe the way ring signatures work is the White House dilemma, which goes as follows:
+One of the earliest scenarios used to describe the way these schemes work is the White House dilemma, which goes as follows:

 Imagine there is a sensitive information leak from the Oval Office.
 The leaked information has no source, so everyone who works in the government house immediately becomes a suspect.
 Mr. President then points out that the information could only have been leaked by a staff member, but he has no idea of who it was.
 The secret is in the open, but no one can tell how it got out or who leaked it.
 If every staff member enjoys plausible deniability (i.e., there’s no proofs against them), then the outcome is akin to ring signatures.